abdrd/abdrd.github.io/posts/creating-hardlinks-using-go.md

 } File_Inode;
 ```

-When you double-click on a text file to read it, or when you use `cat` to read a file; under the hood, the operating system (the file system, more specifically) has to do a few things.
+When you double-click on a text file to read it, or when you use `cat` to read a file; the operating system (the file system, more specifically) has to do a few things.

 Suppose the file `hello.txt` lives at the location of `/home/btlgs/Documents/txt/hello.txt`.
 The operating system has to find the inode of the file called `hello.txt` located at that specific location.
 The reason why it has to find the inode (structure) is because the OS doesn't know where in the disk `hello.txt` resides.
 That information is stored in the inode (inode tells in which block(s) the data lives on the disk).
 To find it, the OS first reads directory entries of `/` to look for the `home` directory.
 If it is not there, an error is returned.
 If it is there, it grabs the inode number of `/home/` and, by using that number, reads the inode *structure* of `/home/` to search the list of directory entries of `/home/` to find the `btlgs` directory.
 This goes on like that till the file is found.